runeru/mailspring-runeru-theme/README.md

 #### Getting the theme

-If you use git, you can get the theme by cloning this repo:
+If you're a git user, you can get the theme by cloning this repo:

     $ git clone https://github.com/runeru/mailspring-runeru-theme.git